treeverse/hadoop-router-fs/README.md

 # The following configs will be used when `lakefs://repo/...` will be addressed
 fs.s3a.bucket.repo.endpoint=https://lakefs.service
-fs.s3a.bucket.repo.access.key=...
+fs.s3a.bucket.repo.access.key=AKIAlakefs12345EXAMPLE
-fs.s3a.bucket.repo.secret.key=...
+fs.s3a.bucket.repo.secret.key=abc/lakefs/1234567bPxRfiCYEXAMPLEKEY
 ...
-# The following configs will be used when any non-mapped s3a schemed URIs will be addressed
+# The following configs will be used when any non-mapped s3a URIs will be addressed
 fs.s3a.endpoint=https://s3.us-east-1.amazonaws.com
 fs.s3a.access.key=...
 fs.s3a.secret.key=...